 Third parties, including our competitors, could have or acquire patent rights that they could enforce against us.
 In addition, we may be subject to claims from others that we are misappropriating their trade secrets or confidential proprietary information.
 If our products conflict with the intellectual property rights of others, they could bring legal action against us or our licensors, licensees, manufacturers, customers or collaborators.
 If we were found to be infringing a patent or other intellectual property rights held by a third party, we could be forced to seek a license to use the patented or otherwise protected technology.
 We might not be able to obtain such a license on terms acceptable to us or at all.
-If an infringement or misappropriation legal action were to be brought against us or our licensors, we would incur substantial costs in defending the action.
-If such a dispute were to be resolved against us, we could be subject to significant damages, and the manufacturing or sale of one or more of our products could be enjoined.
+If an infringement or misappropriation legal action were to be brought against us, we could be subject to subject to significant damages, and the manufacturing or sale of one or more of our products could be enjoined.